Sensu0/simon-manjaroawesome/README.md

 # simon-manjaroawesome
-<h3> My complete config of Manjaro Awesome Edition </h3>
+<h3>Some config files for Manjaro Awesome Edition</h3>

-My configurations for various software.
-If you want to make your own changes, I'd advise you to fork this.
+Use this however you want, but fork it if you want to make your own changes.

 <i>.zshrc</i> can be found at <b>/~</b> (/HOME/USER) path.

 <i>Update-pip.sh</i> should be run with superuser/admin privliges (i.e "sudo" or "su") to make sure everything you have gets upgraded.

 <i>d.sh</i> turns off the display.
-I use it to circumvent buggy display drivers (and before you ask; No, I don't use wayland drivers).
+I use it to circumvent buggy display drivers.

 To use the same theme as me, install <a href="https://github.com/romkatv/powerlevel10k">Powerline10k</a> by romkatv after installing <a href="https://github.com/ohmyzsh/ohmyzsh">ohmyzsh</a>